Dark-Bob/mro/README.md

 docker run --rm -it -d -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust --name database postgres
 ```

-The create a file in your project root directory called my_connection with a function like below:
+Then create a file in your project root directory called `my_connection.py` with a function like below:

 ```python
 import psycopg2